PharmD Early Assurance Program for High School Seniors

 - You must attend a leadership development seminar each spring of your pre-pharmacy curriculum.
 Failure to attend the seminar will result in removal from the PEAP and you will no longer receive priority for admission.
 Seminars will be made available via Google Hangout or YouTube so that students not able to attend in person will still be able to participate but it is preferred to receive the full benefit of the seminar that students attend in person.

-- Take the Pharmacy College Admission Test (PCAT) no later than the July or September date of the application year. (e.g. If you plan to apply for entry to begin pharmacy school in the fall of 2021, then you should take the PCAT no later than July or September 2020.)
+Take the Pharmacy College Admission Test (PCAT) for the first time no later than the July or September date of the application year. (e.g. If you plan to apply for entry to begin pharmacy school in the fall of 2022, then you should take the PCAT no later than July or September 2022.)
+You may attempt the PCAT more than once and we will use your highest score for admission.

-- To be eligible to receive an interview, you must score a minimum composite percentile score of 35th percentile composite with no subscore below the 19th percentile.
-If you do not reach this minimum, you will be removed from the PEAP.
-You may still re-take the PCAT and apply to the PharmD program, but you will no longer receive priority for admission.
+- To be eligible to receive an interview, you should score a minimum composite percentile score of 35th percentile composite with no subscore below the 19th percentile.
+You may still re-take the PCAT during the admission year in order to achieve the desired score.

 - You must be invited for and successfully complete a personal interview.
 Be aware that students who are accepted via the EDP must accept the offer of admission and may not apply to any other schools.
 If you are denied admission because of an unsuccessful interview, you will be removed from the PEAP.
 You may re-apply for the PharmD program in a later admission year but you will not receive priority in the admissions process.